 Jeep vs Land Rover: Reliability

 Okay, so when it comes to reliability, what do you think would be more reliable?
-If you said to yourself “Land Rover’s and Range Rover’s are super unreliable, so of course the Jeep must be the more reliable one!”, than you wouldn’t be alone.
-I too thought that since Jeep was American made, it would be way more reliable than anything European, but man was I wrong.
-Don’t believe me?
-Here’s reliability articles for both Jeep and Land Rover.
+If you said to yourself “Land Rover’s and Range Rover’s are super unreliable, so of course the Jeep must be the more reliable one!”, then you wouldn’t be alone.

 What about the good ole’ 4.0L Jeep engine?
 Yes, the 4.0L Jeep engine is one of the most reliable production engines ever, but the 4.0L Land Rover engine is also pretty good.
 While both have their Achilles heel, they’re both incredible durable engines.